tonbo-io/tonbo/README.md

 ## Introduction

+Tonbo is an embedded, persistent database offering fast KV-like methods for conveniently writing and scanning type-safe structured data.
+Tonbo can be used to build data-intensive applications, including other types of databases.

+Tonbo is implemented with a [Log-Structured Merge Tree](https://en.wikipedia.org/wiki/Log-structured_merge-tree), constructed using [Apache Arrow & Parquet](https://github.com/apache/arrow-rs) data blocks.
+Leveraging Arrow and Parquet, Tonbo supports:
+- Pushdown limits, predicates, and projection operators
+- Zero-copy deserialization
+- Various storage backends: OPFS, S3, etc. (to be supported in v0.2.0)

-Tonbo is an embedded persistent database built on [Apache Arrow & Parquet](https://github.com/apache/arrow-rs).
-It offers essential KV-like methods—insert, filter, and range scan—to efficiently and conveniently query type-safe structured data.
-Tonbo is able to integrate seamlessly with other Arrow analytical tools, such as DataFusion.
-For an example, refer to this [example](examples/datafusion.rs).
-Official support for DataFusion will be included in the next release.
+These features enhance the efficiency of queries on structured data.

+Tonbo is designed to integrate seamlessly with other Arrow analytical tools, such as DataFusion.
+For an example, refer to this [preview](examples/datafusion.rs) (official support for DataFusion will be included in v0.2.0).

+> Note: Tonbo is currently unstable; API and file formats may change in upcoming minor versions.
+Please avoid using it in production and stay tuned for updates.

 ## Example